-CORE's leadership - including our board of directors and executive team - continue to identify and pursue ways in which we can mitigate financial impacts to our members.
+team - continue to identify and pursue ways in which we can mitigate financial impacts to our members.
 We employ a small, talented and dedicated group of professionals - our employeeto-member ratio is 1:657 - and are implementing technologies and workflows that make our cooperative more cost-efficient.
 Installation of Advanced Metering Infrastructure (AMI), for example, has reduced our field visits by tens of thousands over the last several years.
 We continue to invest in utility-scale renewable energy sources that will allow us to purchase power at or below the rate we pay for power from nonrenewable sources, and are currently seeking an energy partner from which we can purchase a flexible, diverse power supply beginning in 2026, after our current power purchase agreement with Xcel Energy expires.

 CORE also has filed suit against Xcel Energy subsidiary Public Service Company of Colorado (PSCo) - majority owner and operator of Comanche Unit 3 - to recover damages on behalf of our members.
 Comanche 3 was offline for all but two weeks of 2020 and for significant periods of 2021 and 2022 due to PSCo's failure to properly maintain and operate the plant.
 During this time, CORE had to purchase replacement power from Xcel at nearly double the rate we would otherwise pay.
-Our lawsuit was filed only after many months of attempts to reach a business resolution and alleges that PSCo breached its contractual obligations to properly maintain and operate Comanche 3 and deliver CORE its entitlement to power.
-Resolution of the lawsuit will likely not be reached for quite some time.
+Our lawsuit was filed only after many months of attempts to reach a business resolution.
+We allege that PSCo breached its contractual obligations to properly maintain and operate Comanche 3 and deliver CORE its entitlement to power.
+Resolution of the lawsuit will likely not be reached for many months.
+Trial is currently scheduled for January 2023.
 Regardless of the eventual outcome of the lawsuit, CORE must collect additional revenue in the interim to cover the actual costs of power.